RumshaFatima/Coding-in-Python/README.md

 Below is the course content for the “Beginner” category:

-Section 01: Day 01 - Working with Variables in Python to Manage Data;
+Section 01: Day 01 - Working with Variables in Python to Manage Data; \n
 Project: Brand Name Generator using Python

 Section 02: Day 02 - Understanding Data Types and How To Manipulate Strings;